Health, safety and the environment (HSE)

 Note that NAV will not reimburse expenses for private health service consultations.

-In order to qualify for reimbursement, you must have reported the injury to NAV in advance, and NAV must have assessed the injury and found it to be an occupational injury.
+In order to qualify for reimbursement, you must have reported the injury to NAV, and NAV must have assessed the injury and found it to be an occupational injury.
 Even if the injury is approved as an occupational injury, you are not guaranteed any financial compensation.

 In principle, OsloMet is responsible for reporting the injury to NAV, but you can also do so yourself.
 Should the injury develop into an occupational injury, NAV must already have received documentation of where and when the injury was sustained in order for you to be entitled to benefits.